-It’s prominent because when you were a kid, you grew up accustomed to listening to your parents and even well-meaning parents can sound critical and authoritative at times.
-In other words, your perspective is programmed on one setting: Default.
+When you were a kid, you grew up accustomed to listening to your parents who likely had their own narrow view of the world and even well-meaning parents can sound critical and authoritative at times so your inner critic can dominate and become your default programming.

-Instead of hearing your negative voice/critic within, over and over, challenge the inner critic!
+Instead of hearing your negative voice/critic within, challenge the inner critic!
 Go ahead, give me all you got!
-If you allow it to continue, it sometimes gets downright silly (humorous), stops making sense or becomes inconsequential.
-That’s because it’s only one part of who you are.
+If you allow it to continue, it either offers deep insight or it gets downright silly (humorous), stops making sense or becomes inconsequential.

-It’s like the pompous know-it-all at the party.
-He/she starts talking (like our inner critic) and when nobody challenges them to elaborate, that person becomes the smartest person in the room.
+The inner critic is like the pompous know-it-all at the party.
+He/she starts talking and when nobody challenges them or asks them to elaborate, that person becomes the smartest person in the room.
 Yikes!
-So we’re often letting our inner critic run the show or be the smartest person in our head because no other part of us challenges it.
+So we’re often letting our inner critic run the show or be the dominant person in our head because no other part of us challenges it.

-If your inner citric was a jerk on Facebook, you’d put those fingers to the keyboard like your life depended on it!
+If your inner citric was a jerk on Facebook, you’d ignore it or put those fingers to the keyboard in defense like your life depended on it!

 The following is a meditation and guided process for self-discovery.
 Explore both your negative and positive thoughts…